anhcale/thinkcs/scratch/Coding-for-Kids-Scratch/01-Introduction-to-Programming.md

 first friend?
 Was it when mommy hugged you and said she loves you more than anything?
 Was it your dad telling you the best bed-time story ever?
 </details>

+It was definitely not your first day at school (if it is, you are very lucky, believe me).
+I am sure that you love that moment because it makes you happy.
+I can tell you what is the best thing that ever happened to computers.
+It was programming.
+Well, it doesn’t make computers happy (because they can’t feel anything!), but they made people who work with computers very happy.
+So, what is programming?

 <details>
   <summary>English version</summary>